geog-464/lab9-BerryMintCookie/README.md

 # Resources for styling your web map

 For more, see this basic tutorial for [adding and styling data](https://leafletjs.com/SlavaUkraini/examples/geojson/) to a leaflet map or this (somewhat dated but widely respected)[workshop presentation](https://maptimeboston.github.io/leaflet-intro/) from a conference that you might find nevertheless extremely useful.
-If your better with documentation (and as a general reference), always consult the [leaflet docs](https://leafletjs.com/SlavaUkraini/reference.html).
+If you're better with documentation (and as a general reference), always consult the [leaflet docs](https://leafletjs.com/SlavaUkraini/reference.html).
 Lastly, use your search engine: there are plenty of resources out there for learning to map with leaflet...

 # Deliverables